tstih/idp/README.md

 ## On Windows

-z88dk, cpmtools, and nmake must be installed.
+Sorry, only Linux is supported at this time.

+## On Linux

+Make sure you have gcc, sdcc, and cpmtools installed.

 Compile with

-`nmake /f makefile.nmake all`
+`make`

 Create disk image for the emulator with

-`nmake /f makefile.nmake install`
+`make install`

-All output will go to the build file.
+All output will go to the build folder.
+Disk image that you can import into Partner emulator (using Alt+O) is called `fddb.img`.

 # Creating disks

-Use cpmtools to create disks for the emulator.
+Use cpmtools to create your own disks for the emulator.

 http://www.moria.de/~michael/cpmtools/